 The efficiencies that procurement and purchasing software can bring to your company’s procurement strategy can eliminate overspending and yield huge savings (both time and money), regardless of the size of your organization.

-Because purchasing is a process within the overarching procurement process, both procurement and purchasing are often used interchangeably.
+Ultimately, purchasing is a process within the overarching procurement process.
+Despite this, procurement and purchasing are oftentimes interchangeable.
 In the business world, the practice of using similar terminology in either conversation or printed materials is routine, although it is often confusing and should be avoided.

-Procurement deals with the sourcing activities, negotiation and strategic selection of goods and services that are usually of importance to an organization.
-Purchasing is the process of how goods and services are ordered.
-Purchasing can usually be described as the transactional function of procurement for goods or services.
+Procurement deals with the sourcing of activities, negotiation, and strategic selection of goods and services that are usually of importance to an organization.
+Purchasing, however, explains the process of ordering goods and services.
+In addition, purchasing also describes the transactional function of procurement for goods or services.